-The NSW Department of Education welcomes research undertaken in its schools that is of high quality and of value to public education and the field of education generally.
-Research cannot be conducted in NSW government schools without the approval of the Department.
+The NSW Department of Education and Communities welcomes research undertaken in its schools that is of high quality and of value to public education and the field of education generally.
+Research cannot be conducted in NSW government schools without the approval of the DEC.
 Applications for approval to conduct research are made under the State Education Research Applications Process (SERAP).

 - primary schools

 - community schools

 - environmental education centres

 SERAP also applies to research carried out using extant data (existing data sets and summary statistics) held by the Department.
 Research cannot be conducted in NSW public schools or using extant data without departmental approval.

 - benefit – the potential benefit of the research to the Department, the researchers and the wider community

 - feasibility and methodology – the likelihood that these benefits will be realised

 - the benefits vs the risks of releasing personal and/or sensitive information for research purposes, and the adequacy of privacy and security arrangements.